 This is the last step of the entire IPM program where food safety auditing is done to check whether you’re complying with the food safety standards or not.
 You need to be ready with your IPM program during this audit, as it accounts for up to 20% of the company’s score.
 You need to have the details of the pest control program in the form of a document so that the auditor feels that you take pest control seriously.
 The pest control documents include pesticide usage report, layout maps, service reports, the scope of service, applicator license, and list of approved pesticides.
 Every step mentioned above should be documented for further reference to higher authority and government bodies.

 Sanitation and exclusion are the most preferred preventive measures for the up to date functioning of the food processing industry.
 Your food supply chain shouldn’t be affected by the activity of pests, as they can turn these food items hazardous.
-You need to schedule pest control for food processing industries on a regular basis so that you maintain the hygiene standards and never compromise the health of your customers.
-It’s also important that you follow all the mandatory norms of food safety so that your industry is known for its high quality products.
+You need to schedule pest control for your food processing facilities on a regular basis so that you maintain the hygiene standards and never compromise the health of your customers.
+It’s also important that you follow all the mandatory norms of food safety so that your industry is known for its high-quality products.

-How Bug Busters Help in Pest Control for Food Processing Industries
+How Bug Busters Pest Control for Food Processing Facilities Can Help You

 To carry out pest control for food processing industries in your area, you can contact Bug Busters.
 We ensure regular assessment of your industry to ensure the hygiene and sanitation of your place.
 The accuracy and effectiveness that we provide in eradicating the pests is something you won’t find with any other company.Request Free Inspection